PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 2. Scoped
    : Scoped services are created once per client request meaning that they have the same behavior as transient services in a web application.
 3. Singleton
    : Singleton services are created once the first time they are requested.
 When the service is requested again the same instance is provided to the requesting object.
 Singleton objects are disposed once the application shuts down.
-These services are used when there has to be exactly one instance of a service, for the geofencing application this was chosen when creating the database manager service.
+These services are used when there has to be exactly one instance of a service, for the geofencing application this was chosen when creating the database manager service [@servicelife].
-[@servicelife]

 To request a service from the application a class must simple include the services interface in its constructor.
 Providing the associated service object is then handled by ASP.NET Core.